Cobble Hill

 329 Henry St., Cobble Hill

-This Brooklyn saloon, with a limited “Bill of Fare” of simple and homey food, including a great burger, is perfect for a late supper and whiskey cocktails with friends.
+This Brooklyn saloon, with a limited “bill of fare” of simple and homey food, including a great burger, is perfect for a late supper and whiskey cocktails with friends.
 On weekends, the boozy brunch has locals flocking from all over the borough.
 Photo: Daniel Krieger

 Barneys New York (Closed)